ResearchComputing/Documentation/docs/compute/monitoring-resources.md

   * The partition and qos you choose (this is a minor consideration on CURC systems)
 * Your "Fair Share" priority has a half life of 14 days (i.e., it recovers fully in ~1 month with zero usage)
 ```
+The simplest method to determine your priority on the system is to review your fair share priority.
+This can be done using the `levelfs` command.

 Type the command name for usage hint:
 ```bash
 $ levelfs